Advisory Committee

 Nikhil Anand is Assistant Professor of Anthropology at the University of Pennsylvania.
 His research focuses on cities, infrastructure, state power, and climate change, which he addresses by studying the political ecology of cities, read through the different lives of water.
 His is author of Hydraulic City: Water and the Infrastructures of Politics in Mumbai (Duke University Press 2017).

-Ashley Carse is an anthropologist of the built environment.
+ASHLEY CARSE is an anthropologist of the built environment.
 He is Associate Professor of Human and Organizational Development at Vanderbilt University.
 Read more at www.ashleycarse.com.

 Gökçe Günel is Associate Professor of Anthropology at Rice University.
 She is the author of Spaceship in the Desert: Energy, Climate Change, and Urban Design in Abu Dhabi (Duke University Press, 2019).
 In 2026, she will publish two books: Floating Power: Energy, Infrastructure, and South-South Relations (Duke University Press) and Patchwork Ethnography: A Methodological Guide (University of Chicago Press).